MagicKey23/MagicKey23/README.md

 - 🔭 I’m currently working on senior design
 - 🌱 I’m currently learning unreal engine
 - 👯 I’m looking to collaborate on low level C project
-- :Book: I'm currently reading Making Embedded Systems
+- 📖: I'm currently reading Making Embedded Systems
 - 💬 Ask me about anything
-- :zap: Fun Fact About Me: I hacked my neighbor wifi when i'm 16 using backtrack OS(KaliLinux) with aircrack-ng.
+- 💡 Fun Fact About Me: I hacked my neighbor wifi when i'm 16 using backtrack OS(KaliLinux) with aircrack-ng.
 They were using WEP and default password for their router login.
 I changed the password, and losing sleep whenever polices hanging outside my apartment.

 - I wrote a full complete software engineer career guide here -> https://www.decoysec.com/software-engineer-guide
 - It is important to realize, these are my opinions, and what successful people have done in the past.